Jail Diversion Programs: Expectations Versus Reality

 Jail diversion programs are traditionally seen as an excellent alternative to incarceration.
 However, they are not without their limitations.
 Of course, there are numerous benefits to these programs.

 The expectation and hope are that they will help reduce recidivism.
 While this is true in many instances, they can only go so far.
 In reality, there are some impediments to diverting offenders.
-But these are great incubators and are the best anti-recidivism option that the criminal justice system offers.
+But these are great incubators and the best anti-recidivism option the criminal justice system offers.

 Expected “Pros” of Jail Diversion Programs